Piotr1215/cloudrumble/docs/tacos.md

 #### RBAC

-# Infrastructure as Code platform & workflow
+TODO: Fill RBAC

 #### Observability

 TACOS provide better **visibility** on what has happened in the environment in regards to changes made by terraform during the whole lifespan.
-With self-made approach we usually need to search through many runs of pipelines to see what resources were added, modified, deleted.
+Searching through many runs of pipelines to see what resources were added, modified, deleted becames easier.
 This info is easily accessible in TACOS also with information who or what triggered that action.
 We can also see history of terraform plans.

 #### Policy as Code